take responsibility for your actions

 This card illustrates a clear power struggle (dominance vs submission).
 Where do you see yourself in this scenario?

 in resistance, we avoid confrontation (which can sometimes lead to passive-aggressive acts).
 We may have a pattern of conceding to defeat, perhaps with self-pity.
-As Lindsay Mack says, we can either drop into shame, guilt, and excuses or we can recenter and move on.
 Are there times when you could be more assertive?
-There is integrity in taking personal responsibility, and sometimes we just need to get ourselves another sword.
+There is integrity in taking personal responsibility and, as Lindsay Mack says, we can either drop into shame, guilt, and excuses or we can recenter and move on.
+Sometimes we just need to get ourselves another sword.

 Similar to the Five of Wands, we may also refuse to participate in or engage the behavior.
 In Swords, this may serve as a reminder to choose your battles wisely.